Choosing Psychotropic Medications

 Look at the lifestyle, beliefs, and relational changes that your assessment in step one would require.
 If there are choices that you could make to reduce the intensity of your struggle, are you willing to make them?
 Undoubtedly these changes will be hard, or you would have already done so.
 But they are essential if you want to use medication wisely.

 As you identify these changes, assess the areas of sleep, diet, and exercise.
 Sleep is vital to the replenishing of the brain.
 Diet is the beginning of brain chemistry – our body can only create neurotransmitters from the nutrition we provide it.
 Exercise, particularly cardiovascular, has many benefits for countering the biological stress response (a primary contributor to poor mental health).
 Your first “prescription” should be eight hours of sleep, a balanced diet high in antioxidants, and cardiovascular exercise for at least thirty minutes three days a week.
+If you are unable to get 8 hours of sleep, it is recommended that you visit a sleep physician or invest in a good mattress (click here for more information).
+For a balanced diet, you can research foods that are rich in nutrients and antioxidants.
+And, as for exercises, you could start with simple exercises that you can do at home.
+If you have enough time on your plate, hit off the gyms also.

 A key indicator of whether we are using psychotropic medication wisely is whether we are (a) using medication as a tool to assist us in making needed lifestyle and relational changes, or (b) using medication as an alternative to having to make these changes.
 “Option A” is wise.
 “Option B” results in over-medication or feeling like “medication didn’t work either” as we continually try to compensate medically for our volitional neglect of our mental health.